-We told you last summer about the R22 phase out and with summer approaching, Neal Harris Service Experts wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with cooling season approaching, Neal Harris Service Experts wanted to remind you of your courses of action.

-Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.
+Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

-The cost of R22 is going up because of the decreasing supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was manufactured before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have some options:

-1) Purchase an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.
+1) Buy an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 3) Keep using recycled R22 until 2020.